Make-up

 More to see and read

-Want to see some behind the scenes footage of lockdown rehearsals?
+Want to see the show, read the programme and watch a Q and A?
+Click here Want to see some behind the scenes footage of lockdown rehearsals?
 Click here Want to read about why Drag Race divides opinion amongst drag artists and fans?
 Click here Want to know more about Section 28 legislation that was in force in the UK from 1988 to 2003?
-Click here Want to know more about Lady Christina, the man behind her and the parents behind both of them?
 Click here Want to see more pictures of the live show and short film?
+Click here Want to buy the script of Make-up?
 Click here Want to find out more about getting the show to come to your venue?
 Click here |

 |